Schmiedeleut: America

-The followers of Michael Waldner, all together 113 people, left their homes in the Ukraine in June 1874 to settle at Bon Homme Hutterite Colony in South Dakota, the mother colony of the Schmiedeleut.
+The followers of Michael Waldner, all together 113 people, left their homes in Ukraine in June 1874 to settle at Bon Homme Hutterite Colony in South Dakota, the mother colony of the Schmiedeleut.
 During their journey 36 children died of an epidemic of dysentery in Lincoln, Nebraska.
 The Schmiedeleut flourished in their new home in South Dakota and in 1878 a second colony (Tripp Colony in Yankton, South Dakota) was formed.
 An attempt to relocate this second colony to Tidioute, Pennsylvania, soon failed and the colony returned to South Dakota.

 Shortly after World War I, two Hutterite conscientious objectors, Joseph and Michael Hofer, died in an American prison.
 This and the growing anti-German sentiment caused the emigration of the Schmiedeleut to Manitoba, Canada, in the following years.
 Five Schmiedeleut colonies (Milltown, Maxwell, Rosedale, Huron and James Valley) left the United States, only Bon Homme Colony remained.

 In the 1930s the Schmiedeleut started again to form new colonies in South and North Dakota, thus returning to the United States.
 In 1950 there were 20 Schmiedeleut colonies in Manitoba, 15 in South Dakota and one in North Dakota.
 In 1973 there were 91 Schmiedeleut colonies in Manitoba, South and North Dakota.
 In 1980 the Schmiedeluet started their first colony in Minnesota.
 More were to follow to this state in the next decades.